 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Survey % of participant in quarterly feedback surveys 68% participation by students and parents in quarterly feedback surveys.
-65.1% of students participated on the spring LCAP survey completed on April 22nd, 2022 By 2023-24, 90% of students and parents will participate in quarterly feedback surveys.
+65.1% of students participated on the spring LCAP survey completed on April 22nd, 2022 64% of adult students participated on the spring LCAP survey and gave their feedback.
+It was completed on April 19, 2023.
+By 2023-24, 90% of students and parents will participate in quarterly feedback surveys.
 Professional Dev.
 Calendar and Sign-in sheets % of teachers will attend professional development sessions offered by school.
 90% of teachers will attend professional development sessions offered by school.
 Math: 100% of teachers attend professional development sessions offered by the school.
+Science: 100% of Science teachers have attended Math: 100% of teachers attend professional development sessions offered by the school.
 Science: 100% of Science teachers have attended By 2023-24, 100% of our teachers will attend professional development sessions offered by school.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 department and cluster meetings.
 Humanities: 100% of Humanities teachers have been attending department meetings.
+ELD: 98% of teachers attend PD most of the time. department and cluster meetings.
+Humanities: 100% of Humanities teachers have been attending department meetings.
 ELD: 98% of teachers attend PD most of the time.
 Professional Dev.
 Calendar and Mentor Logs % of instructional leaders' time (administrators, instructional mentors, and department heads) will be spent training and supporting teachers in developing lessons based on the UBD approach to teaching.
 50% of instructional leaders' time (administrators, instructional mentors, and department heads) will be spent training and supporting teachers in developing lessons based on the UBD approach to teaching.
 Due to COVID staff shortages have made it a challenge to spend additional time observing and meeting with teachers for planning.
 After the second quarter the HS instructional leader left on maternity leave.
 By 2023-24, 60% of instructional leaders' time (administrators, instructional mentors, and department heads) will be spent training and supporting teachers in developing lessons based on the UBD approach to teaching.
 Professional Dev.
-Calendar & Mentor Logs % of teachers will be proficient in developing lessons 50% of teachers will be proficient in developing lessons using UBD approach to teaching.
-Math:67% of teachers are proficient in developing lessons using UBD approach to teaching.
-By 2023-24, 85% of teachers will be proficient in developing lessons using UBD approach to teaching.
+Calendar & Mentor Logs 50% of teachers will be proficient in developing lessons Math:67% of teachers are proficient in developing lessons Math: 70% of teachers are proficient in developing lessons using UBD approach By 2023-24, 85% of teachers will be proficient in developing lessons